A car wiring diagram can look intimidating, but once you understand a few basics you’ll see they’re actually very simple.

 Here I’ll explain the basic principle behind a circuit.
 This stuff is easy and if you’re already familiar, you can skip it.

 A wiring circuit is so called because the wiring must make a complete circle in order for voltage to flow.
 A break or restriction in the circle will causes a intermittent or permeant fault.

-Power leaves the positive side of the car battery through the power cables and is always actively looking for the shortest possible return path to the negative (minus sign on the battery casing) side of the car battery.
+Power leaves the positive (Red plus sign) side of the car battery through the power cable and is always actively looking for the shortest possible return path to the negative (minus sign on the battery casing) side of the car battery.

 Basic wiring circuit diagram

 Obviously there’ll be more complex looking circuits, which will have relay’s and control units, but remember, they all operate under the same basic idea.

 Power leaves the battery positive and looks for the shortest path to the ground side of the circuit.

 A typical basic circuit consists of five important parts:

 - Power supply (Positive from battery)